 After returning to Wisconsin in 2013, Pam completed a novel based on the novella Feng Shui and Charlotte Nightingale, which was published by Henschel/Haus in 2016.
 Pam’s father Tom Ferderbar, a student of the great Ansel Adams and a master photographer himself, tutors Pam in the art of photography.
 Pam and her friend Dokka continue to play.

-Pam is a member of the Writers Guild of America, the Directors Guild of America, and the Coalition of Photographic Arts where she serves as President and Exhibitions and Events Co-Chair.
+Pam is a member of the Writers Guild of America and the Directors Guild of America.

 To view the Ferderbars’ photography visit these sites: